richdevelopments/corporate-dashboard/README.md

 The data dashboard is to find out which parts of the business are doing better than others.
 The sales teams are split between 4 regions - Northeast, South, Midwest and West, and they want to see how their stats compare between them.

-To use the dashboard the user can select a metric from the dropdown, either Revenue, Call Time and Units Sold.
+To use the dashboard the user can select a metric from the dropdown, either Revenue, Call Time and Units Sold, to display the performance of the 4 regions throughtout the whole year.
-The user can then drag over the Timeline chart to select and zoom in on a specific period in the year, to see and compare the performanceof all 4 regions.
+The user can then drag over the Timeline chart to select and zoom in on a specific period in the year, to see and compare the performance of all 4 regions.
-The Bar Charts on the right will change accordingly, displaying an average og each of the metrics and the Pie Chart changing displaying company size.
+The Bar Charts on the right will change accordingly, displaying an average of each of the metrics and the Donut Chart changing to display company size.

 ## Table of Contents